2011–12 NFL playoffs: Reactions

-NFC: New York Giants 20, San Francisco 49ers 17 (OT)
+NFC: New York Giants 20, San Francisco 49ers 17 ()

 For the fifth time in conference championship history and for the third time in five years, overtime decided the game, and as it was in the 2007 NFC Championship Game, a field goal by Lawrence Tynes was the winning score as the Giants defeated the 49ers for their fifth NFC Championship Game victory.
 The Giants became the third team in NFL history to advance to the Super Bowl with fewer than 10 wins during a 16-game regular season, joining the 1979 Los Angeles Rams and the 2008 Arizona Cardinals.
-(Additionally, Green Bay won Super Bowl II after a 9-4-1 season.)
+(Additionally, Green Bay won Super Bowl II after a 9–4–1 season.)

 The 49ers scored the first touchdown of the game as quarterback Alex Smith connected with tight end Vernon Davis deep for a 73-yard touchdown pass midway through the opening quarter.
 Davis was called for an excessive celebration penalty after he climbed atop the camera tower in the back of the end zone, which forced David Akers to kick off from the 49ers' 20-yard line.
 San Francisco took possession of the ball on downs when New York failed to convert a fourth-and-1 situation from their 34-yard line.
 On the first play of the ensuing drive the 49ers attempted an end-around reverse play where receiver Kyle Williams would be the ball carrier.
 Williams, however, could not handle the handoff on the end-around and fumbled the ball but was able to recover when the ball squirted out of the grasp of a Giants defender.
 The 49ers punted three plays later, but this would not be the last time Williams' ball-handling would cause his team trouble during the game.